Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Vitamin C is not needed in your dogs’ diet, and thankfully they can synthesize it themselves.
-There might be an occasion when you think it’s wise to introduce some Vitamin C-rich foods but remember, before adding any of these suggestions to your dog’s diet, speak to your vet first.
+There might be an occasion when you think it’s wise to introduce some Vitamin C-rich foods but remember, before adding any of these suggestions to your dog’s diet, speak to a vet first.

-Some foods can cause gastrointestinal upset, especially fruit which is high in sugar—your vet will be able to help you with portions and how often to feed your dog these foods if they are deemed necessary.
+Some foods can cause gastrointestinal upset, especially fruit which is high in sugar—a vet will be able to help you with portions and how often to feed your dog these foods if they are deemed necessary.

 Featured Image Credit: Budimir Jevtic, Shutterstock